unahouExosite/docs/commander/README.md

 the following functions through the Commander:

 * Read and write client resource values
-* Create, delete and list Data Sources for client resources
+* Create, delete and list data sources for client resources
-* Count and read Data Source records
+* Count and read data source records

 ### Common Responses